Aron-Tn/Aron-Tn/README.md

 # 👋 Hello!
 I'm Amir Othman known as ARON-TN
-I'm a full-stack developer and mainly use Flutter,React & MeteorJS

 Remember, open source is not commercial software development.
 The projects I share here are just tools I've built for myself to make my life better.
 Be mindful and respect the time that I (and every other contributor) provide to the community free of charge. 💜

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=ARON-TN&label=Views&color=blue&style=plastic" alt="ARON-TN" /> </p>